Who are you referring to? Coreference resolution in image narrations: Experiments

-\textbf{Inputs and modules.} For the image branch of our model, we extract bounding box regions, visual features and object class labels using the Faster-RCNN object detector \cite{ren2015faster}.
-We use Glove embeddings \cite{pennington2014glove} to encode the object class labels and the mentions from the textual branch.
+\textbf{Inputs and modules.} For the image modeling, we extract bounding box regions, visual features and object class labels using the Faster-RCNN object detector \cite{ren2015faster}.
+For the text modeling, we use Glove embeddings \cite{pennington2014glove} to encode the object class labels and the mentions from the textual branch.
 For the mouse traces, we follow \cite{pont2020connecting} and extract the trace for each word in the sentence and then convert it into bounding box coordinates for the initial representation.
-There are two variations of our model, one with a two-layer MLP and another with a transformer encoder.
-For the two-layer MLP, all the modules \ie, image encoder, text encoder, trace encoder and joint text-trace encoder are feed-forward MLP blocks with a non-linear ReLU layer in between.
-For the transformer one, we replace the MLP image encoder with a stack of two transformer encoder layers.
-Each transformer encoder layer includes a multi-head self attention layer and an FFN.
-There are two heads in the multi-head attention layer, and two FC layers followed by ReLU activation layers in the FFN.
-The output channel dimensions of these two FC layers are 2048 and 1024, respectively.
-Similarly, we replace the joint text-trace encoder with the same settings for the transformer.
-The input to the joint text-trace encoder comes from the separate text and trace encoder branches.
-We add a special embedding to the learned embeddings following \cite{chen2020uniter} to distinguish between the two modalities (text and trace) in the transformer encoder.

-\textbf{Training details.} The whole architecture is trained end-to-end with the AdamW \cite{loshchilov2017decoupled} optimizer.
-For training the MLP, the learning rate is set to $\text{1e-4}$, batch size is set to 64, weight decay is 1e-4 and the loss coefficient $\lambda$ is set to 0.01.
-We train the transformer encoders with the learning rate of $\text{3e-5}$, batch size of eight, weight decay of 0.01 and the loss coefficient $\lambda$ of 0.001.
-In both the settings we train the model for 60 epochs and choose the best performing model based on the validation set.
+The model discussed in \cref{sec.method} referred to as `Ours' in \cref{sec.results} uses the transformer backbone for the image, text and trace encoders (more details in supplementary).